hironichu/denosass/README.md

 I know that there are some errors that might now be shown at compile time, but no crash so far.

+## > ⚠️ This module will soon be re-writen with a new external library called Rsass, it will also be using FFI for the Deno port and a smaller version in WebAssembly for browsers.

 ## Command line

 ```bash